Kalvehøgde: Hiking guide

 The massif is easily accessible from National Route 51 crossing the Valdresflyi plateau.
 You reach the two summits of Rasletind, which is part of the massif but considered being a separate mountain.
-From the summit of the greater Rasletind, the massif can be followed as far as Western Kalvehøgde, which is the highest summit with an elevation of 2208 m, but west of that summit, the plateau soon turns into a very steep and narrow edge, which needs equipment to be climbed.
+From the summit of the greater Rasletinden, the massif can be followed as far as Western Kalvehøgde, which is the highest summit with an elevation of 2208 m, but west of that summit, the plateau soon turns into a very steep and narrow edge, which needs equipment to be climbed.
 The southwestern summit of Nordre Kalveholotind and the northeastern summit of Munken branches off from the main massif, and they can be reached easily from the main massif.
 Mostly the massif is also easily accessible from lake Bygdin, but that constitutes a rather long hike along the lake.
 From Torfinnsbu, where the boat Bitihorn has a landing, the massif can also be reached after a rather strenuous and steep hike.

 The views from all the summits are great - since the massif is the southernmost and easternmost in Jotunheimen.